genoassist/genoassist/README.md

 ## 4. Architecture

-The overall model follows the master/slave architecture.
-The master is what users interact with.
+The overall model follows the primary/slave architecture.
+The primary is what users interact with.
 The users specify the files containing the contigs and what type of read they have e.g Illumina.
-The master takes the user's input and schedules assembly, parsing of results, and reporting, in that order.
+The primary takes the user's input and schedules assembly, parsing of results, and reporting, in that order.

 ![](./architecture.png)